pirtapalola/SIMA/README.md

 **Tools available in models/priors:**
 - *dist_plotted.py:* Visualise the prior distributions.
 - *create_setup.py:* Sample the prior distributions to create parameterisations for the simulator.
-- *summary_statistics.py:* Calculate summary statistics from samples drawn from the prior distributions.
 - *wind.py:* Estimate the prior distribution for wind speed.

 **Tools available in models/simulation_output:**